LuisRivera-Tek/msiappservice/README.md

                       GO

-After a few minutes/seconds, you should now be able to test the by requesting /msi/azuresql:
+After a few minutes/seconds, you should now be able to test the app by requesting /msi/azuresql:

 ![image](https://user-images.githubusercontent.com/77988455/121385584-797aa680-c906-11eb-80ab-3aa6c2f8ead3.png)

+I hope you had fun with this exercise!